jmilla01/Joaquin-Millan---Portfolio/README.md

 # Joaquin Millan Lanhozo --- Portfolio

-Outside of work, I am one of 7 siblings, very familiar with 6 nephews as well, and raised in Pilar, in the north of the province of Buenos Aires, Argentina.
+Outside of work, I am one of 7 siblings, very familiar with 6 nephews as well, and raised in Pilar, a city located north of Buenos Aires, Argentina.
 I am a person who really enjoys sports and spending time with friends.
 I am passionate about brain games, knowledge, photography and the beauty of nature.

 As a data scientist, I consider myself a person who is passionate about data and the power to discover patterns to uncover insights and drive business decisions.
 I've been learning and taking lot of courses to become a Data Scientist.